 - Mary H., parent

 Our students work one-on-one with experienced, thoroughly trained clinicians.
 We strive to match each student with a clinician whose unique gifts and background make learning at Northwest Reading Clinic effective and fun.
 Our clinicians include individuals with a wide range of skills, interests, and expertise.
 All have experience working with children in the field of education and all have been thoroughly trained in our specific methods of instruction.
 All Northwest Reading Clinic staff have a Bachelor's degree, and many also have teaching credentials or Master's degrees.
-All staff have passed a thorough background check.
+The majority of our staff have been with our clinic for ten years and more, and we are proud to provide treatment from seasoned clinicians with long and experienced service records.
+All staff have also passed a thorough background check.

-In 2002, we paired with The Smith Foundation.
-In so doing, we are now able to offer the same services free of charge to three North Portland public schools.
-We are proud to serve students in these under-resourced schools, and we are grateful to The Smith Foundation for their continued partnership.
+In 2002, Northwest Reading Clinic paired with The Smith Foundation.
+In so doing, we are able to offer the same services free of charge to two North Portland public schools.
+We are grateful to The Smith Foundation for their continued partnership, which aids us in serving students in these under-resourced schools.

 Diane MW Budden, Director & Owner